rmolinari/data_structures/README.md

 In [[DMNS2013]](#reference) De et al. generalize the in-place structure to a _Min-max Priority Search Tree_ (MinmaxPST) that can answer queries in all four quadrants and both "kinds" of 3-sided boxes.
 Having one of these would save the trouble of constructing both a MaxPST and MinPST.
-But the presentiation is hard to follow in places and the paper's pseudocode is buggy.[^minmaxpst].
+But the presentiation is hard to follow in places and the paper's pseudocode is buggy.[^minmaxpst]

 ### Segment Tree